Mayfield School students give Kandoo Kiwi, and the Graeme Dingle Foundation Marlborough, a fond goodbye today. Photo: William Woodworth.

 “It’s been a long and happy relationship – one of the very first Kiwi Can leaders is teaching here, and we were one of the first schools to move to fortnightly lessons just to make it work recently – and we’ve loved having your people and presence in our school.”

-Ted Culley was an instrumental figure in getting Kiwi Can set up in Marlborough 14 years ago and says he knows local kids will lose out due to national issues.
+Ted Culley was an instrumental figure in getting Kiwi Can set up in Marlborough 14 years ago, and says local kids will lose out due to national issues.

-“I’ve fundraised over $60,000, and I know how hard it is to raise the money from our community to support such comprehensive efforts, so I hope the head office sees how much students and the wider community supports the Foundation’s efforts here, because the kids need it.
+“I’ve fundraised over $60,000 for this organisation, and I know how hard it is to raise money to support such comprehensive efforts, so I hope the head office sees how much students and the wider community supports the Foundation’s efforts here, because the kids need it.

 “The team in Marlborough have done an awesome job engaging with the local community, and given they’d put themselves on a firm financial stance, it’s a real travesty the loss of local efforts is a cause of the national level struggles.